How to manage water use, levels, drainage and irrigation, and avoid pollution from waste water and sheep dip.

 Environment Agency incident hotline: 0800 80 70 60

-See the pollution prevention guidance to help you avoid causing pollution.
+See the code of practice for using plant protection products to help you avoid causing pollution.

 You must take steps to avoid causing pollution particularly when you:

-- rear and manage livestock (eg soil poaching and access to water)
+- rear and manage livestock (for example, soil poaching and access to water)

 - use pesticides or herbicides